 People of Cam Chinh commune, Cam Lo district harvest an xoa trees - Photo: TT

 In the coming time, the district will continue to strengthen the direction of localities to develop more OCOP products from medicinal plants.
-In addition, it will focus on propaganda and mobilization of forest producers to conserve, zone off and reasonably exploit medicinal plants under the forest canopy to link with processing establishments and cooperatives associated with innovation in processing technology, building brands to participate in the OCOP product chain of the district, province and the whole country.
+In addition, it will focus on propaganda and mobilization of forest producers to conserve, protect and reasonably exploit medicinal plants under the forest canopy to link with processing establishments and cooperatives associated with innovation in processing technology, building brands to participate in the OCOP product chain of the district, province and the whole country.

-Through the results of surveys and investigations in the area, initially more than 230 medicinal plant species were recorded, of which 199 species are on the list of medicinal plants prescribed by the Ministry of Health in Circular No. 48/2018/TTBYT dated December 28, 2018.
+Through the results of surveys and investigations in the area, initially, more than 230 medicinal plant species were recorded, of which 199 species are on the list of medicinal plants prescribed by the Ministry of Health in Circular No. 48/2018/TTBYT dated December 28, 2018.
 Medicinal plants are concentrated in 5 districts including Huong Hoa, Dakrong, Cam Lo, Gio Linh, Vinh Linh.

-The whole province currently has more than 4,000 hectares of medicinal herbs with about 40 medicinal species that have been researched and applied, expanded production scale, exploited in nature for processing and consumption, in which connecting with Vietnam Cinnamon and Star Anise Production and Export Joint Stock Company (VINASAMEX) to plant and consume 114 hectares of cinnamon trees; linking with Agi-Dynamics Vietnam Joint Stock Company to plant and consume 10 hectares of an xoa trees; Bac Hien Luong Essential Oil Company Limited to plant more than 40 hectares of five-veined cajuput trees; certified organic conversion of 2 hectares of purple Morinda officinalis trees...
+The whole province currently has more than 4,000 hectares of medicinal herbs with about 40 medicinal herb species that have been researched and applied, expanded production scale, exploited in nature for processing and consumption, in which connecting with Vietnam Cinnamon and Star Anise Production and Export Joint Stock Company (VINASAMEX) to plant and consume 114 hectares of cinnamon trees; connecting with Agi-Dynamics Vietnam Joint Stock Company to plant and consume 10 hectares of an xoa trees; Bac Hien Luong Essential Oil Company Limited to plant more than 40 hectares of five-veined cajuput trees; certified organic conversion of 2 hectares of purple Morinda officinalis trees...

 Other units such as Bac Hien Luong Essential Oil Company Limited, Huyen Thoai Essential Oil Company Limited, Nhien Thao Quang Tri Company Limited, Truong Son Medicinal Herbs Cooperative and dozens of establishments and cooperatives processing essential oils and pharmaceuticals contribute to creating income for people 4-5 times higher than traditional crops.
-Currently, there are nearly 60 OCOP products originating from medicinal herbs that have been recognized and welcomed by the market.
+Currently, there are nearly 60 OCOP products originating from medicinal herbs that are recognized and welcomed by the market.

 In April 2022, the Project to encourage the development of medicinal herbs associated with the OCOP program in the province for the period 2022-2026, with a vision to 2030, was approved by the Provincial People's Committee under Decision No. 1113/QD-UBND.
-The goal of the project is to increase the area of medicinal plants in the province to 4,500 hectares by 2026.
+The goal of the project is to bring the area of medicinal plants in the province to 4,500 hectares by 2026.

-Of which, at least 1,000 hectares will be newly planted, including 200 hectares of concentrated scale and 800 hectares under the forest canopy for medicinal plants that have been proven to be effective, have the ability to be replicated, and have a stable consumption market.
+Of which, at least 1,000 hectares will be newly planted, including 200 hectares of concentrated scale and 800 hectares under forest canopy for medicinal plants that have been proven effective, have the ability to be replicated, and have a stable consumption market.
 There will be an additional 15-20 OCOP products originating from medicinal plants, of which at least 1 product will be recognized as a 5-star OCOP product.
-By 2030, strive to increase the area of medicinal plants in the province to over 7,000 hectares.
+By 2030, strive to bring the area of medicinal plants in the province to over 7,000 hectares.

 Aquarius